 - 1. Do not use saw blades that are deformed or cracked. - 2.
 Do not use saw blades made of high-speed steel. - 3.
 Do not use saw blades that do not comply with the characteristics specified in these instructions. - 4.
 Do not stop the saw blades by lateral pressure on the disc. - 5.
 Always keep the saw blades sharp. - 6.
 Ensure that the lower guard moves smoothly and freely. - 7.
 Never use the circular saw with its lower guard fixed in the open position. - 8.
 Ensure that the retraction mechanism of the guard system operates correctly. - 9.
-Never operate the circular saw with the saw blade turned upward or to the side. - 10.
-Ensure that the material is free of foreign matter such as nails. - 11.
-The saw blade range should be from 185 mm to 190 mm.
+The saw blade's body must be thinner than the riving knife and the width of cut, or kerf (with teeth set) must be greater than the thickness of the riving knife. - 10.
+Never operate the circular saw with the saw blade turned upward or to the side.